 So, while I do think this report warrants more investigation, I don’t think it is cause for panic.
 I will continue to investigate this issue and update you when new information becomes available.

-UPDATE: Dr. Chris Masterjohn, a nutritional scientist with expertise in fat-soluble vitamins, has published his preliminary thoughts on Kaayla’s report.
+Dr. Chris Masterjohn, a nutritional scientist with expertise in fat-soluble vitamins, published his preliminary thoughts on Kaayla’s report.
 It’s worth reading.